• Skip to primary navigation

 Is it Safe to Switch?
 Expand

-Here are two examples of how switching between pills might affect you:
+Here are two examples of how switching between phosphodiesterase-5 pills might affect you:

-• Combining Viagra and Cialis could enhance negative effects.
+• Combining Viagra (sildenafil) and Cialis (tadalafil) could enhance the negative effects.
 Cialis shouldn't be taken within 24 hours of Viagra for ED.
 If you take Cialis, don't take Viagra for 36 hours.

-Despite these examples, you should always ask your doctor about any changes in your ED medication before acting on it.
+Despite these examples, you should always ask your doctor and pharmacist about any changes in your ED medication before acting on it.

 Who Shouldn’t Take ED Pills?
 Expand